pramodkonnur12345/git/README.md

 git branch -m branchname #rename the current branch

-git reset #can be restored before pushing the commit git reset --soft branchname #keeps the staged files only git reset --mixed branchname #keeps unstaged files only git reset --hard branchname  #discard all changes
+git reset #can be restored before pushing the commit git reset --soft HEAD~1 #undo the last commit and keeps the staged files only git reset --mixed HEAD~1 #undo the last commit and keeps unstaged files only git reset --hard HEAD~1  #undo the last commit and discard all changes

+git restore file #discard unstaged changes to a file git restore .  #discard all unstaged changes git restore --staged file #remove file from staging, keeps in working directory

 git checkout branchname #switch to branch git checkout -b branchname #create and switch to branch